Lola T140

 SL140/17

 Invoice date 13 Sep 1968 (sold to 'Haas').
-Unknown in 1968 and 1969 but quite possibly the new frame on which David Pabst rebuilt his wrecked original.
-Sold by Pabst in 1969 to Randy Scheffer (Riverwoods, IL) who entered it for the Elkhart Lake race in July 1970 but did not practice.
+Unknown in 1968 and 1969 but almost certainly the new frame on which David Pabst rebuilt his wrecked original.
+Sold by Pabst in 1969 to Randy C Scheffer (Riverwoods, IL) who entered it for the Elkhart Lake race in July 1970 but did not practice.
 This would make it the "never raced" 1968 T140 advertised by Hector Schieffer [sic] (Dearfield, IL) in April 1970, Riverwoods and Deerfield being neighbouring townships to the north of Chicago.
-This may then be the Kendall Noah car in 1971 and 1972.
-From Gene Forsthofel to Fred Stout (Brentwood, MO) 1973: raced in SCCA races 1973 and 1974 including Run-Offs 1974.
-Raced by John Mullholland (Columbia, MO) 1975 including Run-Offs.
-Returned to Stout after Mullholland's death in an aircraft accident.
-Retained until sold to Bill Wiswedel (Holland, MI) March 2006.
-Retained April 2008.
+Unfortunately, Randy Scheffer died in 2002.

 Lola T140

 Doug Serrurier bought the ex-Mike Taylor/David Good 1965 Lola T70 (chassis SL70/5) with its 4.7-litre Ford Weslake engine for sports car racing in South Africa and raced it until it was crashed by teammate Jackie Pretorius in the 1969 Roy Hesketh 3 Hour race.
 Serrurier then converted the car into a Formula A T140 using the running gear, its Ford Weslake engine and Hewland LG gearbox.
-He didn't use the "T/70/140" but sold it to the Domingo Bros.
+He did not use the "T/70/140" but sold it to the Domingo Bros.
 It was driven by Mike Domingo at the Bulawayo "100" (SA R5 Bulawayo 21 June 1970) and was then Alan Domingo's drive at the Rhodesian GP (R9 Bulawayo 13 September 1970).
 Presumably then the car then driven by Joe Domingo from the Natal Winter Trophy (R7 Roy Hesketh 4 July 1971) onwards.
 The Team Domingo equipe had three Lola T140-series cars during 1971, SL140/14-Chev bought from Peter Parnell, the ex-Leo Dave SL140/4-Ford and this T70/T140-Ford.
-The car show in Doug Brown's photograph here is taken at the 1971 Rhodesian GP.
+The car shown in Doug Brown's photograph here is taken at the 1970 Bulawayo 100.
 The lack of wings implies it isn't the ex-Charlton/Parnell SL140/14.

 The 1968 mystery cars

 Ten Lola T140s were invoiced by the start of April and nine of these went to the US.
-As well as the eight known cars of Dierking, Brown, Hiss, Hansen, Phillips, Helferich, Pabst and O'Neil, unknown T140s in 1968 include those of Hank Candler, John Gunn and Jerry Rosbach.
-These three are the leading contenders for the two remaining unknown early-season cars 140/7 and 140/9.
-This leaves one driver too many, suggesting one car has been identified with the wrong driver.
-Hiss's car, which did not appear until August, seems the prime candidate for reinvestigation.
+As well as the seven known cars of Dierking, Brown, Hansen, Phillips, Helferich, Pabst and O'Neil, unknown T140s in the first half of 1968 include those of Hank Candler, John Gunn and Jerry Rosbach.
+These three are the leading contenders for the three remaining unknown early-season cars 140/5, 140/7 and 140/9.

 Lola T140